5 Roadblocks That Suffocate Your Guitar Teaching Business

 Here is something most people don’t know about making money with guitar teaching:

-There are many ways to grow your income from $0 to $40,000 per year teaching guitar.
+There are many ways to grow your income from $0 to $40,000 per year with guitar teaching.

 Only some of these ways let you keep growing to 60, 80 or $100,000 per year without getting stuck.